artkonekt/concord/README.md

 # Concord

-> **Note**: This is a very early draft version of the Concord spec, it is about to change a lot.
+> **Note**: This is an early version of the Concord spec, it will suffer many changes in the upcoming months (Nov 2016).

-Concord is a set of rules and contracts that establishes a modular business application framework on top of Laravel.
+Concord at first is a Laravel 5.3+ extension.
+Concord's essence is to define a set of rules and recommendations that help you to better structure complex systems.

-It is **NOT** an MVC framework but an extension on top of Laravel 5.3+

 ## Main Goals

 - Provide an extensible PHP platform for business applications
+- To establish the foundation for layered applications
 - Provide a system for using/creating a plugin-like modular architecture
 - Have a system that can embrace decoupled modules, so that we can get rid of duplications across projects
+- Define the inverse (but not opposite) of the SOLID principle: one thing should be done one way
 - Use all the goodness and best practices of Laravel 5.3+
 - Standardize entities and their related design patterns (repositories, factories, etc)
 - DDD but ActiveRecord :)